yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ![Working as Root](../assets/pisecurity1.png?raw=true)

-2. Now we will change the default Pi user password (don't delete the Pi user – we will need it later on)
+2. Now we will change the default Pi user password (don't delete the Pi user – you will need it later on to install Teamviewer)

 In your terminal type